Learn how to export your ebook as a Chrome app, run the app locally and pack it for distribution on the Chrome Web Store.

 Chrome apps are a good way to run offline apps on different platforms using the same package file.
-Chrome apps are run inside the Google Chrome web browser, or on the emerging Google Chromebooks.
+They are run inside the Google Chrome web browser, or on Google Chromebooks.
 Chrome apps are the only way to install an app onto a Chromebook.
-Kotobee Author allows you to export your ebook into a Chrome app very easily.

-Under the Export tab in the header, click on Export Desktop Apps.
-This will give you the choice between three different platforms: Windows, Macintosh, and Chrome App.
+(This will allow you the choice of three different platforms: Windows, Macintosh, and Chrome App.

-In the Chrome App box, click on Set description and version.
-Enter the description and version of the app as you would like.
-The description will appear in the Chrome Web Store if you are planning to submit your app there.
+(The description will appear in the Chrome Web Store if you are planning to submit your app there).

 Running your Chrome App locally

-Open Google Chrome and go to this URL chrome://extensions.
-You will see the screen below.
+1. Open Google Chrome and go to this URL chrome://extensions.
+You will see the screen below:

-Check Developer mode at the top right.
-Once checked, it will show some buttons for dealing with extensions:
+2. Check Developer mode at the top right.
+Once checked, these buttons for extensions will appear:

-Click on Load unpackaged extension and browse to the exported folder from Kotobee Author.
-You will find your app shown at the top of the list.
+3. Click on Load unpackaged extension and browse the folder exported from Kotobee Author.
+(You will find your app shown at the top of the list).

-You can launch the app by just clicking on the Launch button.
-This will give you a preview of what the app will look like.
+4. Launch the app by just clicking on the Launch button.
+(This will give you a preview of what the app will look like).

-Click on the Pack extension button.
-You will see the following window.
+1. Click on the Pack extension button.
+(Next to the Load unpacked extension... button.)